-(1) Please describe the issues you (your organization) confront(s) in column "A: Issues that you (your organization) confront(s)".
+(1) Please describe the issues you confront in column "A: Issues that you confront".

 You shall describe challenges you are facing in your section also in the Job Report.
 Among them, in column A, please describe only those issues you expect to solve utilizing information and knowledge being delivered in this training course.
 Prepare the separate rows for each problem; if necessary, please add new rows.